jvlazar/FrontendMentor_resultsSummaryComponent/README.md

 ### What I learned

 - How to use VW and VH units to scale the elements on the page in accordance to the screen size
+- How to use CSS variables
+- How to use multiple class names for HTML elements in CSS

 ### Continued development